iamsthita/volvo-sample-application/README.md

 ### 4. Application Building and Containerization

 - Dockerized the Flask application by creating a Dockerfile.
-- Ensured the Dockerfile followed best practices, such as utilizing a single-stage build and a lightweight base image.
+- Ensured the Dockerfile followed best practices, such as utilizing a multi-stage build and a lightweight base image.

 ### 5. Deployment Automation Using CI/CD Pipeline